dk14/wolfram-mega/docs/dsl.md

 Querying mutually exclusive outcomes, e.g. `{yes = ["a"], no = ["b"]} && {yes = ["b"], no = ["a"]}` disallowed, since it can output unreachable subcontracts potentially: use typescript `!` instead, so typescript could lint unreachable code.

-#### Script-generated observations
+#### Script-generated observations (advanced)

-`pubkey` is allowed to contain chain-specific script, if specific verification of the fact is required, rather than oracle-signature verification.
-It is needed in order to use cryptological proofs as true oracles, rather than third-party attestants.
+`pubkey` is allowed to contain chain-specific script, if specific algorithmic verification of the fact is required, rather than just verification of signature from third-party attestant.
+It is needed in order to use cryptological proofs as true oracles.
 Convention: `$(<extra validator script>)`.
 Examples:

 - timelock: `$(OP_CHECKLOCKTIMEVERIFY <time> )`
 - hashlock: `$(OP_SHA256 OP_EQUALS <locking-nonce> OP_VERIFY)`